asquare14/Git-Cheat-Sheet/main.md

 `$ git init --bare`
 - It will create a new bare repository.

-A bare repository is a bit different from a regular one, it doesn't .git folder, history is stored in the project root, also if you try to `git clone --bare` from a remote repository (e.g. github) you will lost track of it's origin since usually bare repositories are supposed to be served at the users as remote endpoints.
+A bare repository is a bit different from a regular one, it doesn't include a .git folder, history is stored in the project root, also if you try to `git clone --bare` from a remote repository (e.g. github) you will lose track of it's origin since usually bare repositories are supposed to be served at the users as remote endpoints.

 ## Cloning Repositories